-ADVERSE EVENT MILD MODERATE SEVERE CONSIDER OBTAINING SERIAL PHOTOGRAPHS TO DOCUMENT ADVERSE EVENT AND PROGRESS Description: Infection Surgery B/C-IN: Erythema or traces of serous discharge or infective process noted at wound margin.
-No intervention other than improved wound hygiene.
-B/C-IN: Discharge from the wound, painful swelling with erythema, or elevated temperature that requires use of oral antibiotics.
-B/C-IN: Cellulitis or abscess of the wound, or infection severe enough to require surgical intervention, hospitalization, or intravenous or intramuscular antibiotics.
-Description: Infection Device A2/C-IN: Erythema or traces of serous discharge or infective process noted at wound margin.
-No intervention other than improved wound hygiene.
-A2/C-IN: Discharge from the wound, painful swelling with erythema, or elevated temperature that requires use of oral antibiotics.
-A2/C-IN: Cellulitis or abscess of the wound, or infection severe enough to require surgical intervention, hospitalization, or intravenous or intramuscular antibiotics.
-FOR SURGERY FOR SURGERY FOR SURGERY TREATMENT Explain and emphasize importance of keeping the wound clean for favourable outcomes in the recovery/healing period.
+ADVERSE EVENT MILD MODERATE SEVERE Cons Consider obtaining serial photographs to document adverse event and progress Infection B/C-IN: Erythema or traces of serous discharge or infective process noted at wound margin.
+No intervention other than B/C-IN: Discharge from the wound, painful swelling with erythema, or elevated temperature that requires use of oral B/C-IN: Cellulitis or abscess of the wound, or infection severe enough to require surgical intervention, hospitalization, or Surgery improved wound hygiene. antibiotics. intravenous or intramuscular antibiotics.
+Infection B/D-IN: Erythema or traces of serous discharge or infective process noted at wound margin.
+No intervention other than B/D-IN: Discharge from the wound, painful swelling with erythema, or elevated temperature that requires use of oral B/D-IN: Cellulitis or abscess of the wound, or infection severe enough to require surgical intervention, hospitalization, or Device improved wound hygiene. antibiotics. intravenous or intramuscular antibiotics.
+TREATMENT FOR SURGERY Explain and emphasize importance of keeping the wound clean for favourable outcomes in the recovery/healing period.
 Consider daily dressing changes for improved wound hygiene.
 Consider treating localized areas of suture margin infection with local care including frequent dressing changes and cleaning.
 Topical antibiotics should not be used.
 Consider providing a tetanus booster if available and per national policy.
 FOR DEVICE Management as above for surgery.
-Any client with symptoms suggestive of tetanus should be immediately transferred to a high level facility for support and tetanus immune globulin should be administered as soon as possible.
-Explain and emphasize importance of keeping the wound clean for favourable outcomes in the recovery/healing period.
-If significant discharge and pus from the suture margin/wound, or marked erythema of surrounding tissue, or elevated temperature, add oral, locally-appropriate broad spectrum antibiotics such as amoxicillin/clavulanic acid, or in accordance with national guidance or locally available drugs.
+Any client with symptoms suggestive of tetanus should be immediately transferred to a high-level facility for support and tetanus immune globulin should be administered as soon as possible.
+FOR SURGERY Explain and emphasize importance of keeping the wound clean for favourable outcomes in the recovery/healing period.
+If significant discharge and pus from the suture margin/wound, or marked erythema of surrounding tissue, or elevated temperature, add oral, locally-appropriate, broad-spectrum antibiotics such as amoxicillin/clavulanic acid, or in accordance with national guidance or locally available drugs.
 FOLLOW UP initially on a daily basis and once improvement is noted, at 2-3 day intervals until healing is complete.
 Advise any client with infection to contact provider if pain or discharge worsens or he develops other symptoms such as fever.
 Consider providing a tetanus booster if available and per national policy.
-Infections accompanied by systemic signs such as fever, chills, and constitutional symptoms should be treated with locally appropriate, broad spectrum intravenous or intramuscular antibiotics according to national guidelines.
+FOR SURGERY Infections accompanied by systemic signs such as fever, chills, and constitutional symptoms should be treated with locally-appropriate, broad-spectrum intravenous or intramuscular antibiotics according to national guidelines.
 Elevate the penis by strapping it up against the abdominal wall.
 For infections that do not improve on treatment, swab infected area and send for microbiological identification and drug sensitivity testing, where laboratory services are available.
 Refer for treatment and monitoring.
 If debridement or abscess drainage are needed, intravenous or intramuscular antibiotics and referral to a surgical provider will be needed.
-In the case of an abscess, if a delay of more than 6 hours is expected before the client is able to reach a referral location, it
+In the case of an abscess, if a delay of more than 6 hours is expected before the client is able to reach a referral location, it may be useful to release 1-2 sutures in the hope that pus will drain.
+If no pus